 HOLY INNOCENTS DAY

-Holy Innocents Day (also referred to as Childermas) commemorates the massacre of male children at Bethlehem by King Herod’s order (Matthew 2:16).
-Also known as the Feast of the Holy Innocents, this day is observed in the Western churches on December 28 and Eastern churches on December 29.
+Also known as the Feast of the Holy Innocents (and referred to as Childermas), the day refers to King Herod’s order found in Matthew’s account of the king’s reaction to the fulfillment of the Old Testament prophecy.
+This day is observed in the Western churches on December 28th and Eastern churches on December 29th.
 These children are considered martyrs, Saints of God, by the Church.

-Upon hearing of the birth of the King of the Jews and the fulfillment of an Old Testament prophecy, Herod ordered the execution of all the male children in Bethlehem.
-While the exact date when this event occurred is uncertain, the feast has been celebrated since before the end of the fifth century.
+Upon hearing of the birth of the King of the Jews – a threat to his rule and the fulfillment of an Old Testament prophecy – Herod ordered the execution of all the male children in Bethlehem.
+While scholars debate the exact date and even dispute whether the massacre happened, the feast has been celebrated since before the end of the fifth century.